chaos-polymtl/lethe/doc/source/parameters/cfd/laser_heat_source.rst

 * The ``enable`` parameter is set to ``true`` if the problem has a laser heat source term and enables its calculation.

-* The ``type`` parameter is set to ``exponential decay`` (default) if the media hit by the incident laser ray has a non-flat topography (e.g. powder bed).
-This enables the inclusion of the ``penetration depth`` parameter in the heat flux calculation.
-If the surface is flat, the ``type`` could be set at ``material interface vof`` and used in conjunction with the :doc:`VOF auxiliary physic <./volume_of_fluid>`.
+* The ``type`` parameter is set to ``exponential decay`` (default) if we assume that the laser behaves as a volumetric source.
+If the laser is assumed to be a surface flux, the ``type`` can be set at ``material interface vof`` and used in conjunction with the :doc:`VOF auxiliary physic <./volume_of_fluid>`.
 The different models are detailed :ref:`below <LaserTypes>`.

 * Laser ``concentration factor`` parameter indicates the definition of the beam radius.
 In almost all the articles, it is assumed equal to :math:`2.0`.

 * The ``power`` parameter sets the power of the laser :math:`[ML^2T^{-3}]`.

-* The ``absorptivity`` parameter is defined as the fraction of the amount of incident radiation that is absorbed by the surface, and it is measured using diffuse reﬂectance spectroscopy (DRS).
-Generally, a constant value in the range of :math:`0.3`-:math:`0.8` (for welding processes with titanium) ise used in the literature.
+* The ``absorptivity`` parameter is defined as the fraction of incident radiation that is absorbed by the surface, and it is measured using diffuse reﬂectance spectroscopy (DRS).
+Generally, a constant value in the range of :math:`0.3`-:math:`0.8` (for welding processes with titanium) is used in the literature.
 However, recent studies show that it varies with powder particle size distribution and the angle of incidence that changes due to the dynamic meltpool surface `[1] <https://doi.org/10.1016/j.optlastec.2018.08.012>`_.

 * The ``penetration depth`` parameter determines the penetration depth of the laser in the simulation domain in the direction of emission.
 The value should be greater than :math:`0`.